kevalpatel2106/EmoticonGIFKeyboard/README.md

     - Displays trending GIFs for batter suggestion.
     - 🔍 Search GIFs based on the content and meaning.
     - Select your favourite GIF provider (e.g. Giphy, Tenor) by adding available [GIF packs](https://github.com/kevalpatel2106/EmoticonGIFKeyboard#gif-packs).
+- Custom widgets (e.g. `EmoticonTextView`, `EmoticonEditText` and `EmoticonButton`) to render custom emoticon icons throughout application.
+- Easily disable emoticons or GIF functionality if you don't want.

 ## How to import this library?